mschulteg/flacmirror/README.md

 optional arguments:
-  -h, --help                                 show this help message and exit --codec {vorbis,opus}                      Specify which target codec to use.
+  -h, --help                                 show this help message and exit --codec {vorbis,opus,aac}                  Specify which target codec to use.
   --opus-quality OPUS_QUALITY                If opus encoding was selected, the bitrate in kbit/s can be specified as a
                                              float.
-The value is direclty passed to the --bitrate argument of opusenc.
+The value is directly passed to the --bitrate argument of opusenc.
   --vorbis-quality VORBIS_QUALITY            If vorbis encoding was selected, the quality can be specified as an integer
                                              between -1 and 10.
 The value is directly passed to the --quality argument of oggenc.
+  --aac-quality AAC_QUALITY                  If aac encoding was selected and aac-mode was set to 0 (CBR), the bitrate
+                                             in kbit/s can be specified as an integer.
+The value is directly passed to the --bitrate argument of fdkaac.
+Defaults to 128 (kbit/s).
+  --aac-mode AAC_MODE                        If aac encoding was selected, the bitrate configuration mode of fdkaac can
+                                             be specified as an integer from 0 to 5, where 0 means CBR (default) and 1-5 means VBR (higher value -> higher bitrate).
+The value is directly passed to the --bitrate-mode argument of fdkaac.
   --albumart {optimize,resize,keep,discard}  Specify what to do with album covers.
 Defaults to 'optimize'. 'optimize'
                                              will try to optimize the picture for better size, while 'resize' will additionally downsample pictures with a pixel width greater than